Omibuddy/sort_gitout/README.md

 finanz-informatik - AI hackathon 2025
 ## Pre-filter dataset and Modes for LLM
 # why?
-Summarizes commits
+/ Summarizes commits.
-reads the code differences
+/ reads the code differences.
-Stored for fast access
+/ Stored for fast access.
-AI chatbot answering your questions
+/ AI chatbot answering your questions.
-Understands the “why” of changes
+/ Understands the “why” of changes.

 # Overall
 Data Ingestion: Clone or pull the GitHub repository, extract raw code and resource files, and batch them into manageable chunks.